dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"
 alpha.example.com.
-CAA 0 issue "comodoca.com"
+CAA 0 issue "sectigoca.com"
 beta.example.com.
 CAA 0 issue "letsencrypt.org"
 beta.example.com.
-CAA 0 issue "comodoca.com"
+CAA 0 issue "sectigoca.com"
 ```

 In the example above, Let's Encrypt is the default CA for the example.com domain.
-However, only Comodo can issue a certificate for `alpha.example.com`.
-Both Comodo and Let's Encrypt can issue certificates for `beta.example.com`.
+However, only Sectigo can issue a certificate for `alpha.example.com`.
+Both Sectigo and Let's Encrypt can issue certificates for `beta.example.com`.
 And what about `foo.example.com`?
 Because no record exists for `foo.example.com`, but there is a record for `example.com`, in this case only Let's Encrypt is allowed to issue for `foo.example.com`.

 <note>
-#### Comodo Wildcard Certificates
+#### Sectigo Wildcard Certificates

-Customers who purchase a Comodo wildcard certificate from us need to make sure they have an `issue` and `issuewild` CAA record, because they add an additional single-name to the certificate to cover the non-wildcard name.
+Customers who purchase a Sectigo wildcard certificate from us need to make sure they have an `issue` and `issuewild` CAA record, because they add an additional single-name to the certificate to cover the non-wildcard name.
 For example, buying a certificate for `*.example.com` issues a certificate with both `example.com` and `*.example.com` in the certificate names.
 This means you need to configure your CAA records like so:

     example.com.
-CAA 0 issue "comodoca.com"
+CAA 0 issue "sectigoca.com"
     example.com.
-CAA 0 issuewild "comodoca.com"
+CAA 0 issuewild "sectigoca.com"

 The above rules apply to subdomain wildcard certificates as well.
 </note>